-Amendment to IAS 16 - Property, Plant and Equipment
+Amendment to IAS 16 - Property, Plant and Equipment: proceeds before intended use

 The IASB issued amendment to IAS 16 - Property, Plant and Equipment which is effective for annual reporting periods beginning on or after 1 January 2022.
 The amendment prohibits the deduction from the cost to an item of property, plant and equipment proceeds of the sale of items produced while bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by Management.
-Instead, an entity should recognize the sale proceeds and related production cost of those items in Profit or loss This amendment has no impact on the Group.
+Instead, an entity should recognize the sale proceeds and related production cost of those items in Profit or loss.